shu-go/footrest/README.md

 ## Prepare test.db

-Create test.db with your favarite tool.
+Create test.db with your favorite tool.

 You will use a table `"table1" ("ID" INTEGER, "Text1" TEXT)` with some records in it.